 Drive the 27-Mile Loop Road to see the carriage routes, carriage houses, stone bridges and other incredible sights in Acadia National Park.
 We ended up driving the entire road twice because we missed a few things the first time through and for certain sections, the road is only one-way.
 Don’t miss Thunder Hole, even if you aren’t there when it is going crazy.
 Just north is Sand Beach, a great place for a picnic lunch, and south you’ll find Otter Cliff.

 Cadillac Mountain is the highest point on the Eastern seaboard in the US.
 You can climb Cadillac Mountain by foot if you want, but we recommend driving to the top and saving your legs for other Acadia National Park trails.
 Cadillac Mountain is famous for catching sunrise because it is one the first places to see the sun come up in the US each day.
-This is the most crowded time to visit, so plan accordingly.
+Permits are required seasonally to drive up to Cadillac Mountain (typically mid-May through mid-October).

 Bass Harbor Head Light